spectral-compute/scale-docs/docs/manual/compute-capabilities.md

 derived from this, and it's how you communicate with `nvcc` to request the target to build for.

 GPUs from other vendors have their own numbering scheme, such as AMD's `gfx1234` format.

 CUDA projects sometimes do numeric comparisons on the compute capability value to enable/disable features using the preprocessor.
 This is a problem, since those comparisons are inherently meaningless when targeting non-NVIDIA hardware.

 There is no meaningful mapping between compute capability numbers and the hardware of other vendors.

 SCALE addresses this problem by providing a "CUDA installation directory" for each supported GPU target.
 By default, the `nvcc` in each of these directories maps *every* compute capability number to the corresponding AMD GPU target.

-This approach works, but has one obvious downside: it makes fat binaries unrepresentable.

-To resolve that, your buildsystem must be at least somewhat SCALE-aware: compute capabilities are not a sufficiently powerful abstraction to model the needs of a cross-vendor fat binary.

-The special `gfxany` target directory is a "CUDA installation directory" that does not perform this compute capability mapping at all.
-Instead, you may provide your own arbitrary mapping from GPU targets to CC-number - or use no such mapping at all (if your program doesn't use the CC-number for metaprogramming).
-We recommend CUDA progras be written using more portable and reliable means of detecting the existence of features: even within NVIDIA's universe, the CC number is a rather blunt instrument.

-The remainder of this document explains how the compute capability mapping configuration works for users of the `gfxany` target.
+That works fine for single-architecture builds and most simple cases, but has two obvious flaws:
+- Building for multiple architectures is unrepresentable.
+- nvRTC code may use arbitrary logic to choose a different target.

+SCALE provides two tools to address this issue:
+- The compiler and RTC APIs accept AMD architectures eg. `-arch gfx1100`, so you can modify your build scripts or nvRTC code to explicitly ask for the correct architecture, entirely opting-out of the mapping tricks.
+- ccmap configuration, which allows you to use config files or environment variables to create an arbitrary mapping between compute capability numbers and real GPU architectures.

 ## Configuration file format

-The configuration file is a newline separated list of entries.
-Each entry consists of an ISA name, e.g: `gfx1030` and a compute capability represented as an integer, e.g: `86`, separated by a space.
+The configuration file provides the answer to two questions:

+- For a given compute capability, which GPU should we compile for?
+- Given a device binary, which compute capability should we say it has?

-The entries are tried in order, so it's possible to map more than one ISA and compute capability to each other unambiguously.
-If the space and compute capability are omitted, then the compiler associates all NVIDIA compute capabilities with the specified GPU.
+Each line consists of a GPU architecture, a space, and a compute capbility number.
+Entries are tried in order, and the first applicable one is used, so it's possible to unambiguously map more than one ISA and compute capability to each other.

-If no entry is found for the given GPU or if no configuration file is found, then the library reports a compute capability with a large major version defined by the default numbering scheme.

-If no entry is found for the given GPU or if no configuration file is found, the compiler does not translate a compute capability to an AMD ISA.
+A line consisting of just a GPU architecture name is a wildcard which maps all remaining compute capilibite sto that GPU architecture.

-Lines starting with `#` and empty lines are ignored.
+Lines starting with `#` are comments.

 ### Example